-The median number of care elements per visit was two for GPs, and three for PTs and DCs (see supplementary file 2).
-Figures 4a-4c depict the variation in the frequency specific combinations across the clinicians.
+The median number of care elements per visit was two for GPs, and three for PTs and DCs (see online supplemental file 2).
+Figure 4A-4C depicts the variation in the frequency specific combinations across the clinicians.
 The figures illustrate a large variation among clinicians where some tend to use one (or two) specific combinations of care elements in most visits, while others mixed different combinations of care more frequently.
-Figure 4c of DCs illustrates this point.
+Figure 4C of DCs illustrates this point.
 We observe a pattern with a fraction of the clinicians using manual therapy only, while others combine manual therapy with information, advice and exercise, and some alternate combinations more often.